martinrue/Tinyweb/readme.md

 You can see the live build status (and grab the binary releases) from the [build server.](http://ci.thunder.invalidcast.com)

 ## Versions

+2.2.1 Spark now has caching, making both Spark and Razor lightning fast when rendering views.
+Also fixed bug where some global filters were being created twice

 2.2.0 Tinyweb now supports the Razor view engine thanks to Ben Dornis